 Unfortunately, whether Prokopi knew it or not, removing large valuable fossils from Mongolia and shipping them half way around the world is illegal.
+You can also take the help of a reliable moving company like Big T Movers Alpharetta for moving your belongings and other delivery services.
 Furthermore, there’s only one place in the world where Tarbosaurus bones have been found – that’s right, Mongolia.
 So if you’re auctioning off a 36-foot long fossilized Tarbosaurus skeleton in New York City and the right people hear about it, you’re likely to get into some hot water – as our protagonist learned the hard way.

 Displaying a fine nose for the crucial details and an entertaining flare for storytelling, Williams weaves together numerous intertwining threads to chronicle the rise and fall of this talented individual.
 It’s a consistently engaging and in-depth look at the dark side of fossil hunting, combining equal parts riveting international true-crime story and intriguing exploration of the world of fossils.
 It’s also an illuminating look at the story of modern Mongolia, which might actually be the single bright spot in the entire sordid tale.